What to Do in a Hit and Run

 blueCheck icon

-Without uninsured motorist coverage, hit-and-run repairs either come out of pocket or go through collision coverage subject to your deductible.
+Without uninsured motorist coverage, hit-and-run repairs either come out of your pocket or go through collision coverage subject to your deductible.

-What to Do After a Hit and Run
+Steps to Take After a Hit and Run

 1. 1